HMarzban/SPiece/Raspberry_pi/Wifi_configuration.md

 iface wlan0 inet auto
     wpa_conf /etc/wpa_supplicant/wpa_supplicant_wlan0.conf

-ifcae wlan1 inet auto
+iface wlan1 inet auto
     wpa_conf /etc/wpa_sipplicant/wpa_supplicant_wlan1.conf
 `
+after these two changes, my problem fixed and hotspot work as I wanted. but somehow problems remain, so for fixed it, I set manually interfaces in `/etc/wpa_supplicant/wpa_supplican.conf` and the specific wlan that I want to connect to internet, in my case it was 'wlan1' (`/etc/wpa_supplicant/wpa_supplican_wlan1.conf`) and put away the other `wpa_supplicant` which is `wlan0`. this setup works most of the time, it does not work well! for example like when you shutdown device, I waiting for boot up if hotspot was on my interfaces scan list so it's work well, but if it's not I `sudo reboot` device then it will be applied in my scan list.

-after these tow changes my problam fixe and hotspot work as i wnated. for more configuration i found <a href="https://www.raspberrypi.org/documentation/configuration/wireless/access-point.md">this link</a> witch explan quit good for these senario, but beceful affter this touretial, add metric parameter to interfaces.
+for more configuration i found <a href="https://www.raspberrypi.org/documentation/configuration/wireless/access-point.md">this link</a> witch explan quite good for these senario, but beceful affter this touretial, add metric parameter to interfaces.